supergrayfly/spectrrfi-contracts/docs/index.md

 uint256 saleOffersCount
 ```

-_Number of existing sale offers, initialized as 0 in the beggining,
+_Number of existing sale offers, initialized as 0 in the beginning,
         and incremented by one at every sale offer creation._

 ### buyOffersCount